Student Handbooks

 General Information

-The Master of Arts (M.A.) in Musical Theatre prepares the student as an advanced professional practitioner or teacher of theatrical practice in order to become a vested marketable performer in theatre or to further their educational training and goals toward a D.M.A. or D.F.A.
+The Master of Arts (M.A.) in Musical Theatre prepares the student as an advanced professional practitioner or teacher of theatrical practice in order to become a vested marketable performer in theatre or to further their educational training and goals toward a M.F.A, D.M.A. or D.F.A.
 The Master of Arts in Musical Theatre consists of 31 - 34 graduate semester hours.

 Program Benefits and Professional Opportunities